fredgibbs/fredgibbs.github.io/courses/making-history/schedule.md

 ## Week 4 (Feb 8--12):
-Rather than moving chronologically, our next book moves thematically across key questions that we should always be asking about every history we encounter.
-It sort of picks up where the other book leaves off (with some helpful overlap), and largely focuses on contemporary history writing and what's new about it.
+Our next book introduces and explains some critical questions that we should always be asking about every history we encounter.
+It sort of picks up where the other book leaves off (with some helpful overlap), and largely focuses on contemporary history writing and what's new about it as opposed to past traditions.
+This book is really the meat of the course.
+We will apply these questions (and historical examples) to analyzing our final book for the course at the end of the term.

 {% include alert.html class='warning' title='A few reflections' text="
 There are TWO reflection assignment for this week, one for each chapter.